Cheesy Chicken Broccoli Curry Casserole (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe is definitely great for low-carb or low-glycemic diets.
-If you’re following the South Beach Diet guidelines about fat, you may want to reduce the amount of cheese and use lower-fat mayo and sour cream to make this suitable for South Beach.
+This Cheesy Chicken Broccoli Curry Casserole is definitely great for low-carb or Keto diets.
+If you’re following a low-glycemic diet or the original South Beach Diet guidelines about fat, you may want to reduce the amount of cheese and use lower-fat mayo and sour cream to make this more suitable.